 In the immunocompromised host, onset may be more gradual, but diarrhea can be more severe.
 Unless the underlying immune defect is corrected, infection can persist, causing profuse intractable diarrhea for life.
 Fluid losses of > 5 to 10 L/day have been reported in some AIDS patients.
 The intestine is the most common site of infection in immunocompromised hosts; however, other organs (eg, biliary tract, pancreas, respiratory tract) may be involved.

-Identifying the acid-fast oocysts in stool confirms the diagnosis, but conventional methods of stool examination are unreliable.
+Identifying the acid-fast oocysts in stool confirms the diagnosis, but conventional methods of stool examination (ie, routine "stool for ova and parasites" testing) are unreliable.
 Oocyst excretion is intermittent, and multiple stool samples may be needed.
 Several concentration techniques increase the yield.
 Cryptosporidium oocysts can be identified by phase-contrast microscopy or by staining with modified Ziehl-Neelsen or Kinyoun techniques.
 Immunofluorescence microscopy with fluorescein-labeled monoclonal antibodies allows for greater sensitivity and specificity.

 Enzyme immunoassay for fecal Cryptosporidium antigen is more sensitive than microscopic examination for oocysts.
+DNA-based assays for detection and speciation of C. parvum and C. hominis have been developed.
+They are available at the Centers for Disease Control and Prevention (CDC) and are likely to become more widely available at diagnostic laboratories in the future.
 Intestinal biopsy can demonstrate Cryptosporidium within epithelial cells.

 In immunocompetent people, cryptosporidiosis is self-limited.
-Nitazoxanide can be used; the recommended doses, given for 3 days, are
+For persistent infections, oral nitazoxanide can be used; the recommended doses, given for 3 days, are

-No drug has proved to be effective against Cryptosporidium in patients with advanced AIDS.
-Symptoms have abated after effective HAART in some AIDS patients.
+In patients with AIDS, immune reconstitution with ART is key.
+High-dose nitazoxanide (500 to 1000 mg bid) for 14 days has been effective in adults with a CD count > 50/μL.
+Symptoms have abated after effective ART in some patients.
 Supportive measures, oral and parenteral rehydration, and hyperalimentation are indicated for immunocompromised patients.

 Stools of patients with cryptosporidiosis are highly infectious; strict stool precautions should be observed.
 Special biosafety guidelines have been developed for handling clinical specimens.
 Boiling water is the most reliable decontamination method; only filters with pore sizes ≤ 1 μm (specified as “absolute 1 micron” or certified by NSF Standard No. 53) remove Cryptosporidium cysts.